Maha Shiva Ratri, SilacharheBy Nepali Patro in Festivals .

 Considered to be holiest among the fastings performed on the night of Shiva, (Shivaratri) people offer the best of the vows with leaves of Bel Plant (Aegle marmelos) for the fulfillment of desire as well as lifetime happiness and Shiva Lok after death.

-During this night of Shiva, worshipping, and fasting done without food or water, staying awake during the night, chanting the shiva hymns are considered to be the best karmas (Shiva Pujan) of this night.
+During this night of Shiva, worshipping, and fasting done without food or water, staying awake during the night, and chanting the shiva hymns are considered to be the best karmas (Shiva Pujan) of this night.

 Shiva Worship Method:

 There is a tradition of worshipping shiva for four prahars (prahar starts from sunrise and a day consists of four prahar till sunset, three hours is one prahar).
 In each prahar, an argha (offering water for the respectful reception) is given using sixteen types of homage and services.
-After the worshipping of the first prahar, shiva lingam should be provided with a special bath of milk, or a bel leaf /fruit, and Argha should be given reciting the following mantra:
+After the worshipping of the first prahar, shiva lingam should be provided with a special bath of milk or a bel leaf /fruit, and Argha should be given reciting the following mantra:

 ॐ नमो यज्ञ जगन्नाथ नमस्त्रिभुवनेश्वर ।